robertmaynard/cfarm/README.md

 and every time I do that I need to recheck out the code and generally go through the entire configuration, compilation, test process.

-The goal of cfarm is to keep numerous machines in sync when developing on a project.
-You can think of a private continuous testing, without any fancy reporting, user interface, or other 'features' that other tools have.

 ##Setup Development Machine##